 Making Tofu Meatballs using the classic Italian method made easy.
 What I love about these tofu meatballs is that they are braised in tomato sauce, it’s a wonderful way to flavor both the red sauce and the Tofu Meatballs.

-Not in the mood for pasta you can always make the ultimate tofu meatballs sandwich.
+Not in the mood for pasta?
+You can always make the ultimate tofu meatballs sandwich.
 We recommend using focaccia bread.
 It really sops up the tomato sauce in a sumptuous way.

 Shop the Recipe…

-Tofu Meatballs with Tomato Sauce
+How to Make Tofu Meatballs with Tomato Sauce

 Italian Tofu Meatballs